Idris III Katagarmabe: Life

 Idris was a son of mai Ali I Gaji.
 His mother was named Aisa.
 Idris became mai in the early 16th century, succeeding his father.
 Idris's father had stabilised the empire after a period of internal strife that began with the loss of Kanem, the empire's former heartland, to the Bilala in the 14th century.
 Ruling from Ali's new imperial capital of Ngazargamu, Idris inherited a good position to restore the empire's power and prestige.
 Later royal chronicles considered Idris to have been a "worthy son and successor of Ali".

-Shortly after becoming mai, Idris went on a military campaign against the Bulala in Kanem.
-During this campaign, Idris defeated the Bulala ruler Dunama bin Salma in battle at Gharni Kiyala, forcing Dunama to flee to "distant places".
+Shortly after becoming mai, Idris went on a military campaign against the Bilala in Kanem.
+During this campaign, Idris defeated the Bilala ruler Dunama bin Salma in battle at Gharni Kiyala, forcing Dunama to flee to "distant places".
 After this victory, Idris triumphantly entered Njimi, the original capital of the Kanem–Bornu Empire.
 On his return journey to Bornu, Idris learnt that Dunama's brother A'dim bin Salma had usurped power over the Bilala.
 Idris thus returned to Kanem and defeated A'dim in battle at Jugulgul.
 Idris occupied Njimi for a second time and forced A'dim to swear an oath of fealty in the ancient capital.
 Idris chose not to return the imperial capital to Njimi, instead continuing to use his father's new capital at Ngazargamu.
 The center of the empire would thus remain in Bornu, west of Lake Chad.
 The Bilala became imperial vassals and were allowed to continue to govern Kanem as a province.

 After his victory over the Bilala, Idris went on a pilgrimage to Mecca.
 In 1512, Idris sent an embassy to Tripoli.
 Heinrich Barth, a German explorer who visited Bornu in the 19th century, considered this embassy to indicate "elevated political views" of Idris compared to his predecessors.

 Idris ruled for 22 or 23 years.
 He died at Walama and was succeeded as mai by his son Muhammad VI Aminami.